 Slow down on new credit

 Every time you apply for a new credit card or a personal loan, the bank or lender will send a credit enquiry to Equifax or Experian to check your credit score.
-All the enquiries will be recorded in your credit history and affect your credit score very badly.
+All the enquiries will be recorded in your credit history and can negatively affect your credit score.
 So, avoid opening new lines of credit one after another because it will make you less credit-worthy in the eyes of the lenders.
 By not applying for new credit lines and just working on your existing ones, you can manage your finances better, improve your credit score, and increase your chance of getting a car loan.

 Diversify your credit accounts